shacharlevy1991/agentune/README.md

 We are looking to release the different modules that are part of this framework in the coming months.
 At start, we are now releasing the <a  href="https://github.com/SparkBeyond/agentune/tree/main/agentune_simulate/">Agentune Simulate</a> customer simulator.

 Looking to use Agentune and need help?
-Please contact us.
+Please contact us at [agentune-dev@sparkbeyond.com](mailto:agentune-dev@sparkbeyond.com).
 We are committed to assist early adopters in making the most of it!